Shavasana, Savasana or Corpse Pose is an asana where Shava – Corpse; Asana – Pose; and Pronounced as – Shuh-vah-sana; Sanskrit: शवासन

 What You Should Know Before Practicing The Asana

 Shavasana promotes rest and relaxation.
 However, you need to restrain yourself from falling asleep as you practice it.
-If you feel drowsy, all you need to do is to is to take deeper, faster breaths.
-Concentration is of key importance for this asana.
+If you feel drowsy, all you need to do is take deeper, faster breaths.
+Concentration is of key importance to attain the benefits of savasana.
+If you feel tired and sleepy, it means you are tired and sleepy and should get more rest in your daily life.
+As you learn to relax consciously, which is different from sleeping, your body and mind will feel refreshed and invigorated.
+Take a look at the shavasana image below to know the essential elements of the pose.

 How To Do Shavasana (Corpse Pose)